damianhakert/damianhakert.github.io/source/handbook/index.html.md

     *  If you are a contractor, please submit an invoice with receipts attached to <ap@gitlab.com>.
     *  If you are an employee, GitLab uses Expensify to facilitate the reimbursement of your expenses.
 As part of onboarding you will receive an invitation by email to join GitLab's account.
 Please set up your account by following the instructions in the invitation.
     *  If you are new to Expensify and would like a brief review, please see [Getting Started](http://help.expensify.com/getting-started/)
-    *  For step by step instructions on creating, submitting and closing a report please see [Create, Submit, Close](http://help.expensify.com/reports-create/)
+    *  For step by step instructions on creating, submitting, and closing a report please see [Create, Submit, Close](http://help.expensify.com/reports-create/)
     *  If you are an employee with a company credit card, your company credit card charges will automatically be fed to a new Expensify report each month.
 Please attach receipts for these expenses (per the Expense Policy, see below) within 5 business days after the end of the month.
 These amounts will not be reimbursed to you but Expensify provides a platform for documenting your charges correctly.
    * **Expense Policy**
       * Max Expense Amount - 5,000 USD or 5,000 EUR